carlosperate/awesome-microbit/README.md

 ## ↔️ Interface Chip

 The USB Interface Chip is the microcontroller placed close to the battery connector.
-It provides the USB mass storage capability to load the micro:bit firmware using the Operating System file explorer.
+It provides the capability to flash the micro:bit via the MICROBIT USB (Mass Storage Device) drive, flash via WebUSB from the browser, a serial console, and HID debugger.

 - [microbit.org Developer Community Info](https://tech.microbit.org/software/daplink-interface/) - This micro:bit Developer Community page contains information about the Interface Chip DAPlink and the USB interface.
 - [DAPLink on micro:bit](https://www.mbed.com/en/platform/hardware/prototyping-production/daplink/daplink-on-kl26z/) - The DAPLink is the default software running on the Interface Chip, this page contains information, update instructions, and the latest firmware.